pm7y/AzureEventGridSimulator/README.md

 #### Subscription Validation

 When a subscription is added to Azure Event Grid it first sends a validation event to the subscription endpoint.
 The validation event contains a `validationCode` which the subscription endpoint must echo back.
 If this does not occur then Azure Event Grid will not enable the subscription.
-Azure Event Grid also supports manual validation via a `validationUrl` which is sent with the `validationCode` in the initial validation message.

-More information about subscription validation can be found at [https://docs.microsoft.com/en-us/azure/event-grid/security-authentication](https://docs.microsoft.com/en-us/azure/event-grid/security-authentication).
+More information about subscription validation can be found at [https://docs.microsoft.com/en-us/azure/event-grid/webhook-event-delivery](https://docs.microsoft.com/en-us/azure/event-grid/webhook-event-delivery).

-The Azure Event Grid Simualator can mimick this behaviour using the `validationRequired` setting.
+The Azure Event Grid Simualator will mimick this validation behaviour at start up but it can be disabled using the `disableValidation` setting (above).

-- `false` (the default), subscription validation will be disabled.
-- `true`, a subscription validation event will be sent to the subscriber when the simulator starts.
-The subscription will not accept events until it is successfully validated.

 #### Filtering Events

 Event filtering is configurable on each subscriber using the filter model defined here: https://docs.microsoft.com/en-us/azure/event-grid/event-filtering.
 This page provides a full guide to the configuration options available and all parts of this guide are currently supported.
 For ease of transition, explicit limitations have also been adhered to.
 The restrictions mentioned have been further modified (https://azure.microsoft.com/en-us/updates/advanced-filtering-generally-available-in-event-grid/) and these new less restrictive filtering limits have been observed.

 Extending the example above to include a basic filter which will only deliver events to the subscription if they are of a specific type is illustrated below.